daolf/IAWSproject/README.md

 | tech      | no       | ``<empty>``   | ex imax     |

 Create a movie seance where the movie referenced by his is projected in the room referenced by hid id.

+## Deployment

+To start the REST part, launch JlibPdewWdum.api.core.Main, for the soap part launch JlibPdewWdum.soap.Application .
+You need to create the database first using ...